 We both prefer small ship cruise itineraries that include lots of sea days.
 A port every day is not the cruise for us.
 And when it comes to international travel, bonus points if we depart or return on an ocean cruise.
 Avoiding long international flights is always at the top of our list.

 If the top three travel ideas on our want-to-do-list require major money, they won’t be happening in the same year.
-And that’s why we also keep a list of short, more affordable trips to round out the travel year.
+And that’s why we also keep a list of short, more affordable travel ideas, like road trips, to round out the travel year.